Summer Programs Frequently Asked Questions

 Vaccinations

 Choate follows Connecticut Department of Public Health guidelines and state laws on required vaccinations for students.
 In Connecticut, there are no religious or non-medical exemptions granted.
-Religious and other non-medical vaccine exemptions from other states cannot be transferred while your child is attending school in Connecticut.
-As of Fall 2024, required vaccines in Connecticut include: Hepatitis B, Tdap/Td and Dtap, Polio, MMR, Varicella, and Meningococcal ACWY.
-These vaccines are accessible throughout the world.
+Religious and other non-medical vaccine exemptions from other states cannot be transferred while your student is attending school in Connecticut.
+As of January 2024 and per the Department of Public Health, required vaccines in Connecticut include: Hepatitis A , Hepatitis B, Tdap and Dtap, Polio, MMR, Varicella, and Meningococcal ACWY.
+These vaccines are available worldwide.

 Catch-Up Schedule

-For students who need vaccines while at Choate to be in compliance with state requirements, the Health Center will determine an appropriate catch-up schedule to ensure compliance with state law.
+For students who need vaccines while at Choate to comply with state requirements, the Health Center will determine an appropriate catch-up schedule to ensure compliance with state law.
 This catch-up schedule will be personalized to the student and informed by the Center for Disease Control’s guidelines on catch-up immunizations.
-Up to four catch up immunizations will be administered on one day, and immunizations will be administered at a maximum of three days apart.
+Up to four catch-up immunizations will be administered on one day, and immunizations will be administered at a maximum of three days apart.
+The catch-up schedule must be started before arriving on campus.

 How are tuition refunds processed?